3a1b2c3/awesome-world-models/README.md

 x(t+1) = Pred( s(t), z(t) )
 There is no collapse issue in that case.

-## 101: Start here
-World Models: the AI technology that could displace 3D as we know it

 ## Commercial, no code or papers
 * https://odyssey.systems/introducing-explorer#waitlist
 * https://www.worldlabs.ai/blog